Integrate with Puppet Enterprise

 Associate the relevant nodes with the environment group by creating

 rules or pinning nodes.
+For more information and instructions, refer to

-Best practices for associating nodes with environment node groups:
+Follow these best practices for associating nodes with environment node groups:

 pp_environmenttrusted fact, or a similar custom fact, to define which environment each node belongs to.
 Write a rule in each environment group that uses